Skip to main content

 Why a CNAME is recommended

-Contacts who open Turtl content on a new device after identifying themselves elsewhere on your site
+- Contacts opening your content on a new device, once they've identified themselves on your site from that device.

 Edge cases worth knowing about